A message from the

 Meadow community Pantry

 During the Thanksgiving Season each year, the church has an autumn food drive to help support the local food pantry located at City Hall in Meadow.
 Our children also replenish the Community Pantry as a service project each summer during Vacation Bible School.
 Last summer, the children gathered 539 individual items for the pantry during VBS!
-This year's VBS drive will take place June 15-18.
+At this year's VBS, the food drive collected 630 non-perishable items for the Community Pantry with the girls taking first place this year!

 Terry County Pak-Pals